-From a Dear Banned Author letter-writing campaign to debate clubs and button-making, here are some ways to get teens involved.
+From letter-writing campaigns to debate clubs to button-making, here are some ways to get teens involved.

 In September teens have busy schedules, and I want our public library to offer a relaxing break and meaningful creative outlets.
 However, I also strive to design programs where teens can grapple with the topics they are passionate about.
 Top on the list of pressing concerns is freedom of expression.